DPhil in Women's and Reproductive Health

 Applicants who have not identified a potential supervisor will not be considered.

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.

 References should usually be academic, though one professional reference is acceptable provided that it is relevant to the course and the other two references are academic.

 Your references will support intellectual ability, academic achievement, motivation, and ability to work in a group.

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.

 More information about the transcript requirement is available in the Application Guide.

 You should submit a detailed outline of your proposed research, written in English, covering areas such as the background to the research, methodology, expected results and the contribution to the field of learning.
-The overall page count should include any bibliography.
+The overall word count should not include any bibliography.